beerriot/starlink-ping-loss-viewer/README.md

  * `downloader` collects data from the dish
  * `viewer` presents a visual representation of the aggregated data

-These scripts were developed on a Mac running macOS 11.1.
-They use `zsh`.
+These scripts were developed on a Mac running macOS 11.1 and a Raspberry Pi running Raspian 10 (buster).
+Some use `zsh`.
 I /think/ there's nothing zsh-specific about them (so they may also work as bash), but I haven't tested.
-The scripts use `grpcurl` and `jq`, so you'll want those installed.
+The scripts use `grpcurl` and `jq` and `python3`, so you'll want those installed.

 ## Downloader / collection